published by Press Gazette,

 down the road at Lime Grove.

-About 10 years later, I was back at Television Centre and much had
+About 10 years later, I was back at Television Centre [as an editor

-changed.
-Video tape had completely replaced film, satellite links
+had completely replaced film, satellite links were routine, computers

 was the rounded telling of a story.
 We dispensed the facts and only